-72. CONTACTING TEACHERS
+72. CONTACTING FACULTY & STAFF

 We encourage communication with your child's teachers.
-In fact, when either you or your child has a classroom-related issue, we ask that you contact the teacher(s) directly involved first.
-We ask that you follow the Law of Subsidiarity in contacting teachers before approaching the Principal, Pastor, or Bishop.
+In fact, when either you or your child has a classroom-related issue, we ask that you contact the faculty and staff directly involved first.
+We ask that you follow the Law of Subsidiarity in contacting faculty and staff before approaching the Principal, Pastor, or Bishop.
 Please make every effort, however, to reach teachers at the school during school hours.
 If a teacher is in class, please leave a message, and your call will be returned as soon as possible.
-School email is another effective way to reach your child's teacher.
-Teachers will respond within 24 working hours.
-Unless the matter is urgent, we request that you do not call faculty on their personal numbers.
+School email is another effective way to reach faculty and staff.
+They will respond within 24 working hours.
+We request that you do not call or text faculty and staff on their personal numbers.
+They will communicate with you via the appropriate school approved method.
 Thank you for your thoughtful judgment.
 Remember that rooted in Canon Law and Scripture lesson: "If you bring your gifts to the altar and find that you have something against your brother, go first and be reconciled and then bring your gifts to the altar."